 The Sudbury Workers Education and Advocacy Centre (SWEAC) is an organization of workers, students and community volunteers committed to improving the lives and working conditions of people in low-wage and unstable employment.
 Our centre delivers support and education on worker’s rights, provides community spaces for workers to share and learn together, and ensures that all workers have a voice at work and are treated with dignity, fairness and respect.

 The Sudbury Workers Education and Advocacy Centre is an equal opportunity employer and welcomes and celebrates diversity and inclusion.
 We welcome and encourage applications from all candidates regardless of race, colour, gender and sexual orientation or expression, creed or religion, age, physical, mental or sensory disability, or status.
 We are seeking to increase the diversity of our organization with this hire.

 Summary of work areas:

-The Outreach and Education Officer is responsible for creating educational opportunities, and providing legal education about workers rights.
+The Indigenous Outreach and Education Officer is responsible for creating community connections and creating educational opportunities within the Indigenous communities of Northeastern Ontario.
+The Indigenous Outreach and Education Officer will also assist in the creation and delivery of presentations providing legal education about Indigenous Rights in the Workplace both on and off reserve.
 They provide information regarding the services of the Sudbury Workers Education and Advocacy Centre, provide educational workshops and facilitate discussions on worker rights such as employment standards, health and safety and human rights.
 They work one on one with workers who have questions around their rights at work, and provide assistance to workers in addressing workplace grievances.
 The Outreach and Education officer also seeks out allies and community partners to create new opportunities for educational presentations and outreach.

 - Implement outreach strategies, track and evaluate outreach results;